This delicious baked stuffed artichokes recipe is an Italian favorite!

 Serve immediately or store in the refrigerator for up to 4 days.
 Reheat in the oven before serving.

-You can eat the flesh at the bottom of the leaf (scraping it off with your teeth) and the center of each artichoke (called the heart of the artichoke), which is arguably the best part.
+You can eat the flesh at the bottom of the leaf (scraping it off with your teeth) and the center of each artichoke (called the heart of the artichoke), arguably the best part.
 The stem is also edible if peeled and boiled.

 You eat a stuffed artichoke by pulling off the outside leaves, holding them at the top, and using your teeth to scrape the flesh off the base of the leaves.
-Work your way toward the center of the artichoke; when you are out of leaves, remove the fuzzy choke section with a spoon.
+Work toward the center of the artichoke; when you are out of leaves, remove the fuzzy choke section with a spoon.
 The remaining base of the artichoke (that should look like a hollowed-out well) is also edible.

 You can freeze stuffed artichokes before you've baked them.
 After you've boiled the artichokes and stuffed them, wrap them in plastic wrap and freeze them.

-What to Serve Alongside Baked Stuffed Artichokes
+What to Serve with Stuffed Artichokes

-• Basil Aioli - this delicious, creamy aioli is herbaceous and creamy, and the fresh garlic and lemon juice pair perfectly with these artichokes.
+- Basil Aioli - this delicious, creamy aioli is herbaceous and creamy, and the fresh garlic and lemon juice pair perfectly with these artichokes.

-• Tzatziki (Cucumber Yogurt Sauce) - this creamy yogurt sauce is easy to make and tastes delicious.
+- Tzatziki (Cucumber Yogurt Sauce) - this creamy yogurt sauce is easy to make and tastes delicious.

-Tips for Making this Recipe
+Tips for Making Artichokes

 If you try this recipe, let us know!
 Connect with us on Instagram and share your photos or leave us a rating.